 What Is GERD?

-If you feel a painful burning sensation in your chest after you eat, you may have gastroesophageal reflux disease (GERD).
+If you often feel a painful burning sensation in your chest after you eat, you may have gastroesophageal reflux disease (GERD).
 Heartburn is a classic symptom of GERD, but you may have other symptoms as well.

 Note: Chest pain may also be caused by heart problems.
 Be sure to have all chest pain evaluated by a doctor.